Connect with others who understand.

 Hormonal Therapy

-Targeted Therapy
+Targeted Therapy and Immunotherapy

 Prognosis for Stage 3 Breast Cancer

-Stage 3 breast cancer is an advanced stage disease, so prompt treatment is crucial for improving the prognosis.
+Stage 3 breast cancer is an advanced-stage disease, so prompt treatment is crucial for improving the prognosis.

-Hormonal therapy and other targeted drugs have helped to improve outcomes for cancers with specific genetic features.
-Some people may be encouraged to participate in clinical trials, which can advance the discovery of new effective treatments for stage 3 breast cancer.
+Hormonal therapy and other targeted drugs have helped improve outcomes for cancers with specific genetic features.
+Some people may be encouraged to participate in clinical trials, which may provide access to new treatments.
+Your oncology team can help you identify any clinical trials that may be appropriate for you.

 Talk With Others Who Understand

 MyBCTeam is the social network for people with breast cancer and their loved ones.
-On MyBCTeam, more than 58,000 members come together to ask questions, give advice, and share their stories with others who understand life with breast cancer.
+On MyBCTeam, more than 73,000 members come together to ask questions, give advice, and share their stories with others who understand life with breast cancer.

-Updated on October 3, 2022
+Updated on October 15, 2024

 All updates must be accompanied by text or a picture.

-Get the latest articles about breast cancer sent to your inbox.
+You'll also get the latest articles directly to your inbox.

-This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.
+This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service.

 Aminah Wali, Ph.D. received her doctorate in genetics and molecular biology from the University of North Carolina at Chapel Hill.
-Learn more about her here
+Learn more about her here.

 Related Articles

-Metastatic Breast Cancer: Common Sites, Treatments, and Prognosis
+Stage 2 Breast Cancer: Treatment and Prognosis

 Recent Articles